ParthKhairnar20/Grampanchayat-Website/README.md

 # Grampanchayat-Website
-please change the branch to master branch to checkout the website
+Note : Please change the branch to (*master*) branch to checkout the website